In the age of the Internet, every site owners want to be on Google’s search result on the first page.

 There are several WordPress plugins available in the WordPress repo to get this feature on your site.
 Otherwise, you can do this with HTML code.

 21. Add Schema Markup

 Have you ever noticed that some of the search results contain start ratings in the SERP?
 This is because of schema markup.

 Google uses this type of markup to better understand the content and it is called rich snippets.

 Star rating is not the only schema.
-You will found various types of rich snippets depending upon your search term.
+You will find various types of rich snippets depending upon your search term.